Astronomical naming conventions: Stars

 There are no more than a few thousand stars that appear sufficiently bright in Earth's sky to be visible to the naked eye.
 This represents the number of stars available to be named by ancient cultures.
 The upper boundary to what is physiologically possible to be seen with the unaided eye is an apparent magnitude of 6, or about ten thousand stars.
 With the advent of the increased light-gathering abilities of the telescope, many more stars became visible, far too many to all be given names.
 The earliest naming system which is still popular is the Bayer designation using the name of constellations to identify the stars within them.

 The IAU is the only internationally recognized authority for assigning astronomical designations to celestial objects and surface features on them.
 The purpose of this is to ensure that names assigned are unambiguous.
 There have been many historical star catalogues, and new star catalogues are set up on a regular basis as new sky surveys are performed.
 All designations of objects in recent star catalogues start with an "initialism", which is kept globally unique by the IAU.
 Different star catalogues then have different naming conventions for what goes after the initialism, but modern catalogs tend to follow a set of generic rules for the data formats used.

 The IAU does not recognize the commercial practice of selling fictitious star names by commercial star-naming companies.
-The IAU's website uses the word charlatanry in this context.